mhdawson/micro-app-cordova-launcher/README.md

 * Install cordova build tools.
 These tools are available as an npm.
 The easiest way is to install is to simply run:
   <PRE>
-  "npm install -g cordova".
+  npm install -g cordova
   </PRE>A full getting started is available
   [here](https://cordova.apache.org/#getstarted).

-* Install the tools for the platforms you want to install.
+* Install the tools for the platforms you want to support.
 Instructions are provided in the platform guides referenced above.

 * Create your project.
 For example: